Lathe26/AD9106_AWG/README.md

 OVER
 ```

-The format is described below.
+The response format for `XXX` is described below.
 Parenthesis indicate the corresponding command that sets the value in the response, when it differs from the response.

 - 4 sections corresponding to CH1 thru CH4 with the current values for each channel.
 The values are: POWER (AMP), Phase (PHS), SAWC (SAW), SA (STA), SP (STP), STD, and CYC (YCC)
 - A section for the global values of: FRE (FREQ), Mod_CYC (YCYM)